bttmly/sentence/README.md

 expect("") to be a String
 expect(true) to be an Object # fails
 ```
-Assert that an object is an instance of a constructor
+Assert that an object is an instance of a constructor.
+Doing `expect(x) to nt be an Object` tests if `x` is a primitive value (i.e. string, number, boolean, symbol)

 #### `exist`
 ```coffeescript